PostHog/meta/requests-for-comments/2022-11-09-nail-distribution.md

 - SEO - _Andy_
 - HogMail - _Andy_
 - PostHog LinkedIn - _Andy_
-- James' personal Twitter - _James H_
+- James' personal Twitter - _James H will outsource this to SM Aqib_
-- James' personal LinkedIn - _James H will outsource this_
+- James' personal LinkedIn - _James H will outsource this to SM Aqib_
-- TikTok - _James H_
+- TikTok - _James H will outsource this to Flowlync_
 - YouTube - _Ian_

 ### Let's post here out of habit/hygiene factor

-- PostHog Twitter - _could outsource_
+- PostHog Twitter - _Andy - we're just doing retweeting and sharing, not writing threads_
 - User Slack - _whoever wrote the content_
 - Hacker News - _only for Show HN announcements, we shouldn't post anything else here and just let/hope others do it_
 - LinkedIn paid ads - _Charles_